maplebird/url_lookup/README.md

  * Docker
  * MySQL binary (just `mysql` executable), do not need full server

-This is the recommended way for local testing, as it only requires 3 shell scripts to be executed.
+This is the recommended way for local testing, as it only requires a single shell script to be executed.

 ## Local server
  * Linux or OS X